Norway: Private tycoon goes public with wife's disappearance

 "He is a normal guy with a normal house ... who walks to his work and brings his packed lunch in his pocket," he said.

-The property and its occupants seemed to escape notice.
-Many Norwegians would recognize it now from news coverage of Anne-Elizabeth Hagen's disappearance.
+The property seemed to escape notice even though the people who lived there were rich.
+Many Norwegians would recognize it now from news coverage about the woman of the house who went missing on Halloween.

 Holden said his client now hopes the extra attention might persuade the people believed to be holding her to make contact.

-Note: This story has been corrected to show kidnap victim Osen's first name is Reidar, not Raider.